Criminal indictment opens new stage in the Trump odyssey

 The specific charges against Mr. Trump aren’t yet known.
 News reports indicate he faces more than 24 counts related to the payment of hush money to porn star Stormy Daniels on the eve of the 2016 presidential vote.

 Ms. Daniels alleges she had a brief affair with Mr. Trump, which he denies.
-A $130,000 payment, routed through Mr. Trump’s then-lawyer and fixer Michael D. Cohen, kept Ms. Daniels from going public with her story at a time the GOP presidential candidate had already faced harsh public criticism for the infamous “Access Hollywood” tape, which showed him using demeaning and dismissive language toward women.
+A $130,000 payment, routed through Mr. Trump’s then-lawyer and fixer Michael Cohen, kept Ms. Daniels from going public with her story at a time the GOP presidential candidate had already faced harsh public criticism for the infamous “Access Hollywood” tape, which showed him using demeaning and dismissive language toward women.

 Mr. Trump is expected to be arraigned in Manhattan on Tuesday.
 At that time, the charges against him are likely to be formally revealed.

-Manhattan District Attorney Alvin Bragg and his attorneys have spent months piecing together a case which centers on allegations that Mr. Trump falsified business records connected to the payments to Ms. Daniels.
+Manhattan District Attorney Alvin Bragg and his attorneys have spent months piecing together a case that centers on allegations that Mr. Trump falsified business records connected to the payments to Ms. Daniels.
 They believe these false records also constituted a campaign finance violation, as they were in essence an illegal contribution to the Trump 2016 campaign intended to bolster his electoral chances.

 This two-pronged approach makes Mr. Trump’s alleged actions a felony.
 The Manhattan DA’s office has used the tactic before.
-Business records charges by themselves are common.
+Business-records charges by themselves are common.

 But some experts believe it is overall an untried and novel approach, particularly since it represents such a historic legal step.

-Note: Editor’s note: This developing story has been expanded.